LeafyLuigi/leafyluigi.github.io/index.md

       <span class="monospace">[CSS]</span>
       I'm making a theme of sorts for Discord because the stock dark theme sucks ass and I want to have an
       <a class="hidden" href="https://anilist.co/anime/20997/Charlotte/">anime</a>
       background.
 The background is completely customizable.
-      <span class="monospace small">(There's currently no link to it as it's not fucking done.
-It's still using temp images and colors ffs.)</span>
+You can fild a link for the support server <a href="https://discord.gg/W976FZS">here</a>.
+Do note that it's still in development and is using temporary images/colors.
     </p>
     <p class="no-margin tiny">
       <span class="monospace">[HTML / CSS]</span>